ga-adi-gelato/Course-Materials/lessons/user-interface/toolbars-and-menus-lesson/readme.md

     app:popupTheme="@style/ThemeOverlay.AppCompat.Light"/>
 ```

-> Instructor Note: Try running the app now.
-Show that it's just like any other View
+> Note: Try running the app now.
+It's just like any other View

 Now we have a Toolbar, but we need it to be an ActionBar.